fontys-intersect/HoneyShield/readme.md

 **Docker (compose)**

 Before starting with the installation of the project, Docker and Docker compose are required.
-Use the officiall installation guide of Docker to install the required docker instance for your environment.
+Use the official installation guide of Docker to install the required docker instance for your environment.

 >[Docker installation](https://docs.docker.com/engine/install/)
 >[Docker compose installation](https://docs.docker.com/compose/install/)